eth-sri/debin/README.md

 ```
 The output binary is `./lcrack.output`.
 You can view the section headers of the output and check the predicted debug sections by `readelf -S lcrack.output`.

-To evaluate the prediction accuracy, you need the ground truth debug information as input.
-This command will clear all names and types that need to be inferred before prediction and compare predicted results with ground truth.
+To evaluate prediction accuracy, you need the ground truth debug information (sepcified by `--debug_info`).
+Note that during evaluation, we assume function boundary is given.
+Thus, a symbol table should be present for the input binary (the one sepcified by `--binary`).
+Ground truth names in the symbol table are not used during prediction and are only used for calculating evalution metrics.
 ```
 $ python3 py/evaluate.py \
           --binary examples/stripped/lcrack \